fallenleaves404/NYC_Airbnb_Analysis/README.md

 1.Basic data exploration of NYC airbnb dataset.
 Since this dataset has been explored and investigated by a lot of people, I won't dive deep into it, just some basic EDA plots.

-2.An **interactive** example Airbnb search filter basic on Streamlit.
+2.An **interactive**  Airbnb search filter example base on Streamlit.
 You can select an Airbnb house basic on different price, boroughs and room types

 The dataset comes from https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data